-Lewis is also part of the North Side Skull and Bone Gang, a Carnival organization that traces its roots back more than a century.
+Lewis was also part of the North Side Skull and Bone Gang, which reinvigorated a Carnival organization that traces its roots back to the 19th century.
 The Bone Gang is among the first groups to hit the streets when the sun rises on Mardi Gras morning.
 They set out dressed as skeletons to remind waking Treme residents of their mortality and, sometimes with actual animal bones and bloody meat, warn them about the consequences of earthly vice.

 Tootie's Last Suit by Lisa Katzman, with Executive Producers Randy Fertel and Alexa Georges.
 Buy the DVD.